Volcanism on Io

 Io's volcanism has led to the formation of hundreds of volcanic centres and extensive lava formations, making it the most volcanically active body in the Solar System.
 Three different types of volcanic eruptions have been identified, differing in duration, intensity, lava effusion rate, and whether the eruption occurs within a volcanic pit (known as a patera).
 Lava flows on Io, tens or hundreds of kilometres long, have primarily basaltic composition, similar to lavas seen on Earth at shield volcanoes such as Kīlauea in Hawaii.
 Although most of the lava on Io is made of basalt, a few lava flows consisting of sulfur and sulfur dioxide have been seen.
 In addition, eruption temperatures as high as 1600 K were detected, which can be explained by the eruption of high-temperature ultramafic silicate lavas.

 As a result of the presence of significant quantities of sulfurous materials in Io's crust and on its surface, some eruptions propel sulfur, sulfur dioxide gas, and pyroclastic material up to 500 km into space, producing large, umbrella-shaped volcanic plumes.
 This material paints the surrounding terrain in red, black, and/or white, and provides material for Io's patchy atmosphere and Jupiter's extensive magnetosphere.
 Spacecraft that have flown by Io since 1979 have observed numerous surface changes as a result of Io's volcanic activity.

 Further observations by the Juno orbiter of volcanism and volcanic plumes on Io were made during a 3 February 2024 flyby.
+Close flybys of Io during Juno orbits 57 and 58 (30 December 2023 and 3 February 2024), at distances of approximately 3,500–4,500 km, allowed the JIRAM infrared instrument to map Loki Patera at pixel scales as small as 400 m.
+These observations revealed a single counterclockwise resurfacing wave propagating at 2–3 km per day, a time-averaged thermal output of ~10 TW, and at least 20 small islands (~3 km wide) anchored to the lake floor that have remained in fixed positions since Voyager 1's flyby in 1979.